 Miss Harrison organised for some new composting caddies for both the Infant and Junior Playgrounds.
 These have their own compostable sacks, and our aim is to divert food waste such as banana skins, apple cores and orange peel from the general waste bins and into the compost.
 Our Eco Ambassadors are going to take them out each day and then bring them back in, emptying the contents into our organic composter in the school grounds.
-Finlay from Reception is sued to composting at home and gave us a fantastic explanation of the jobs that worms do when they make compost!
+Finlay from Reception is used to composting at home and gave us a fantastic explanation of the jobs that worms do when they make compost!

 We have been collecting batteries in school for recycling for a while but, due to covid restrictions, they have not been picked up.
 We've arranged for this to happen shortly.
 Look how many we have collected!
 We will continue to collect them because our children know how dangerous and toxic they are if they are put in the general waste.